 Revised November 2015

+Revised January 2017

 SECTION 1

 NAME, PURPOSE, POWERS

 1.01.
 NAME.
 This section shall be known as the Section of Negligence, Insurance and Workers' Compensation

 1.02.
 PURPOSES.
 The purpose of this section shall be to promote the objectives of the Maryland State Bar Association within the particular fields designated by the name of the section, and to that end, to further the development of the law of negligence, insurance, and workers' compensation; to stimulate and extend the study of these fields of the law, to cooperate in obtaining legislation and administration in all matters concerning negligence, insurance and workers' compensation, and to simplify and improve the application of justice in these fields of law.